 UNODC has the mission of making the world safer from crime, drugs, and terrorism.
 To be effective and sustainable, responses to these threats must include strategies covering the following areas:

-Within UNODC, overall responsibility related to crime prevention and criminal justice reform lies within the Justice Section in the Division of Operations, at headquarter-level.
-The Justice Section performs both normative work and operational work, to assist countries in the areas of crime prevention and criminal justice.
-The normative work of the Justice Section relates to the revision of existing standards and norms, the development of new standards and norms, and the monitoring of their use and application.
+Within UNODC, the overall responsibility to assist countries in the areas of crime prevention and criminal justice lies within the Justice Section (Division for Operations at headquarters level).
+The Justice Section performs both normative and operational work.
+Its normative work relates to the revision of existing standards and norms, the development of new standards and norms, and the monitoring of their use and application.
 The operational work of the Justice Section includes activities such as providing technical assistance to Member States and developing tools to assist Members States in implementing the UN standards and norms.
 The Justice Section brochure is available for download in: English , French , Spanish , Arabic , Chinese , and Russian .

-At field level, UNODC has been developing regional/country programmes, covering all thematic areas included in its mandate, with strong criminal justice components, based on needs and objectives identified in each region/country.
-For more information on UNODC's work on crime prevention and criminal justice at field level, please consult each field level entity's webpage on their crime prevention and criminal justice pillar, through UNODC's field offices portal.
+At field level, UNODC has been developing regional/country programmes covering all thematic areas included in its mandate, with strong crime prevention and criminal justice components based on needs and objectives identified in each region/country.
+For more information on UNODC's work on crime prevention and criminal justice at field level, please consult each field level entity's webpage on their crime prevention and criminal justice pillar through UNODC's field offices portal.

 The work of UNODC in crime prevention and criminal justice reform is guided by the UN standards and norms on crime prevention and criminal justice.
-The UN standards and norms are sets of non-binding rules, principles, and guidelines relating to different aspects of criminal justice.
+The UN standards and norms are sets of non-binding rules, principles, and guidelines relating to different aspects of criminal justice, such as juvenile justice, violence against women, protecting the rights of children, and prison reform.
 Most of the UN standards and norms are resolutions adopted by the General Assembly or the Economic and Social Council.

 The thematic programme provides for the strategic framework for UNODC's work, especially that of the Justice Section, on crime prevention and criminal justice reform.
 It presents UNODC's mandate to assist countries in developing new instruments, strategies, policies and programmes for crime prevention and criminal justice reform and presents the tools and services that UNODC can provide to States and non-State actors.